Auslander-Reiten Components of Symmetric Special Biserial Algebras: Preliminaries

 Let $v$ be a vertex of $G$.
 We define the \emph{valency} of $v$ to be the positive integer $\val(v)=n$, where $n$ is the total number of edges incident to $v$.
 A loop incident to a vertex is counted as two edges.
 We call $v$ a \emph{truncated vertex} of $G$ if $\val(v)=1$ and $\mathfrak{e}_v=1$ and a \emph{non-truncated vertex} of $G$ otherwise.
 We call an edge $x$ a \emph{truncated edge} of $G$ if $x$ is incident to a truncated vertex of $G$, and we call $x$ a \emph{non-truncated edge} otherwise.

 Suppose $x_1, x_2$ are edges incident to a vertex $v$ in a Brauer graph $G$.
 We say $x_2$ is a \emph{successor} to the edge $x_1$ at $v$ if $x_2$ directly follows $x_1$ in the cyclic ordering at $v$.
-From this we obtain a sequence $x_1, x_2, \ldots, x_{\val(v)}$, where each $x_{i+1}$ is a successor to $x_i$ at $v$ and $x_1$ is a successor to $x_{\val(v)}$ at $v$.
+From this we obtain a sequence $x_1, x_2, \ldots, x_{\val(v)}$, where each $x_{i+1}$ is the successor to $x_i$ at $v$ and $x_1$ is the successor to $x_{\val(v)}$ at $v$.
 We call this the \emph{successor sequence} of $x_1$ at $v$.
-By our notation, this corresponds to the edges in $G$ given by locally moving anticlockwise at $v$ from the edge $x_1$ in the oriented plane.
+By our notation, this corresponds to the edges in $G$ given by locally walking anticlockwise at $v$ from the edge $x_1$ in the oriented plane.
 We consider a truncated edge $x$ to be the successor to itself at its truncated vertex.
 If $x$ is a loop in the Brauer graph at a vertex $v$, then $x$ occurs twice in any successor sequence at $v$.

-Similarly, we say $x_2$ is a \emph{predecessor} to $x_1$ at $v$ if $x_1$ directly follows $x_2$ in the cyclic ordering at $v$.
-We also obtain a sequence $x_{\val(v)}, \ldots, x_2, x_1$, where each $x_{i+1}$ is a predecessor to $x_i$ at $v$ and $x_1$ is the predecessor to $x_{\val(v)}$ at $v$.
-We call this the \emph{predecessor sequence} of $x_1$ at $v$.
-Equivalently, this sequence is the successor sequence run in reverse and corresponds to the edges in $G$ given by moving clockwise at $v$ from $x_1$.
-We consider a truncated edge $x$ to be the predecessor to itself at its truncated vertex.
-If $x$ is a loop at a vertex $v$, then $x$ occurs twice in any predecessor sequence at $v$.
+Similarly, suppose $y_1, y_2$ are edges incident to a vertex $v$ in $G$.
+We say $y_2$ is a \emph{predecessor} to $y_1$ at $v$ if $y_1$ directly follows $y_2$ in the cyclic ordering at $v$.
+We also obtain a sequence $y_{\val(v)}, \ldots, y_2, y_1$, where each $y_{i+1}$ is the predecessor to $y_i$ at $v$ and $y_1$ is the predecessor to $y_{\val(v)}$ at $v$.
+We call this the \emph{predecessor sequence} of $y_1$ at $v$.
+Equivalently, this sequence is the successor sequence run in reverse and corresponds to the edges in $G$ given by walking clockwise at $v$ from $y_1$.
+We consider a truncated edge $y$ to be the predecessor to itself at its truncated vertex.
+If $y$ is a loop at a vertex $v$, then $y$ occurs twice in any predecessor sequence at $v$.